amansakhuja/nixpkgs5/lib/fileset/README.md

   This is the only way to represent an empty file set without needing a base path.

   Such a value can be used as the identity element for `union` and the return value of `unions []` and co.

+- `_internalHasVirtualFiles` (bool):
+  Whether this file set *potentially* has any virtual files, where the path might not exist.
+  This is kept `true`, even when all virtual files have been removed via `difference` or `intersection`.
+  If `true`, certain optimizations for unions can not take place.

 - `_internalBase` (path):
   Any files outside of this path cannot influence the set of files.